4nd3r/mkosi-base/README.md

-# nspawn image with container tools
+# nspawn image with development tools

-This is [`mkosi`](https://github.com/systemd/mkosi) configuration to build an image containing various tools for container building.
+This is [`mkosi`](https://github.com/systemd/mkosi) configuration to build an image containing development tools which I use daily, but don't want to pollute my system with due to various reasons.

 Built image is compatible with [`nspawn`](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).